spotinst/help/src/docs/managed-instance/azure/tutorials/view-details.md

 * Import: You can view the steps of the import process of a stateful node.
 * Stopped: You can view the stopped VM.
 It might take a few minutes for the stateful node to appear as stopped.

 If an error occurs, the stateful node transitions into an error state.
-The information of the failed activity will appear in the activity’s details.
+The information about the failed activity will appear in the activity’s details.

 To view scheduled activities, click **Scheduled Activities**.